Dell Laptop

 Under the cover, you can access the battery, hard drive, RAM, wireless card, and cooling fan.

-Disconnect the hard drive SATA cable.
+Disconnect the hard drive cable.

 This Dell Inspiron 15 5547 features a Seagate 500GB 5400 RPM hard drive.